Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-5.md

 to implement memory.
 From my knowledge of OS, virtual memory is implemented via [page tables and page frames](https://www.baeldung.com/cs/virtual-pages-page-frames).
 I wonder how I'll be going to implement that

+Oh yea, I also managed to get myself the `.gb` file for tetris.
+I think it's a good idea to understand and disassemble this.